brrd/reglyph/README.md

 Avalaible options are:

 * `-p` or `--preset` is the preset to use to format the output.
-See built-in presets in `presets.js`.
 If not specified, the default preset "perl-negate" is used.
-* `-c` or `--custom-presets` is the path to a custom preset file for overiding the default one.
-Note that the new json object is merged with the old one, so built-in presets will remains avalaible until you override them.
+* `-c` or `--custom-presets` is the path to a custom preset file for overriding the default one.
+Note that the new JSON object is merged with the old one, so built-in presets will remains available until you override them.
+* `-l` or `--list-presets` outputs the list of available presets with their descriptions.
+Can be used in combination with the `-c` option.
+* `-V` or `--version` outputs Reglyph current version.
+* `-h` or `--help` shows Reglyph help for CLI.

 ### Node.js module